Security Overview

 Audit logging

-NeuDocs keeps an append-only audit log of key events: authentication, link access, file uploads and downloads, review actions, reminder sends, exports, and admin changes.
+NeuDocs keeps an audit log of key events: authentication, link access, file uploads and downloads, review actions, reminder sends, exports, and admin changes.
 Each record includes a timestamp, actor, and action.
 Raw file contents and secrets are never written to logs.
+The log is append-only and immutable: the application's database role can add and read audit records but cannot modify or delete them (enforced by database privileges), so history can't be rewritten from within the app.

 Security headers